 - Dolby Atmos and spacial audio support

 One of the more interesting new features is the introduction of spatial audio and support for Dolby Atmos.
 The former uses the speaker in the base of the iPhone and the ear speaker at the top of the phone and some Apple virtualisation software to create a sound stage that gives the impression that the sound is coming from all around the phone rather than just at its base.

 It's incredibly clever and works really well.
-It's system-wide too, so it works on everything from games to movies rather than asking developers to encode anything special and certainly makes a difference to how you enjoy your content through the speakers.
+It's system-wide too, so it works on everything from games, like those found available on Apple Arcade to movies and TV shows in Apple TV+ rather than asking developers to encode anything special and certainly makes a difference to how you enjoy your content through the speakers.
 It's been some time coming too, with rivals like the Samsung Galaxy S10 offering AKG-tuned Dolby Atmos speakers to great effect.

 A hardware lift - with battery gains

 - 18W fast charger included in the box

 - Pro models feature more RAM than standard iPhone 11